 As much as possible, I try to prep food and other gear before I leave my house.
 For instance, I’ll often get future meals prepped ahead of time by chopping any vegetables I’ll need, measuring out ingredients, and putting everything together in a ziplock bag.
 That makes cooking both quick and easy while also limiting the number of dishes I have to clean, too.
 Similarly, packing your daypack ahead of time for that first hike will save you from pulling apart the car to assemble what you need when you get to the trailhead.
 Putting together activity-based kits, such as a grab-and-go bag of everything you need to shower at a campground, is also a simple way to prep for your trip.
 Best of all, once you get these things organized once, it’s easy to keep them ready-to-go for future adventures, too.

 This item probably goes without saying.
 The more organized you are, the easier it is to travel quickly.
 For me, being organized is all about having systems that work for how I travel.
 It’s one of the reasons I love having a camping bin, why I try to pack my vehicle the same way each time, and why I create detailed trip docs with all of the relevant trip information listed on one master google doc.
 Each of these helps keep me organized, which means I waste less time managing my stuff or figuring out trip logistics while I’m on the trip.
-If you’re a bit deficient in this, check out the Skills category for more tips.

 Consider the trade-offs